AxonIQ/reference-guide/axon-framework/events/event-bus-and-event-store.md

 > **Excluding the Axon Server Connector**
 >
 > If you exclude the `axon-server-connector` dependency from `axon-spring-boot-starter` the `EmbeddedEventStore` will be auto-configured for you, if a concrete implementation of `EventStorageEngine` is available.
 When it is desired to use Mongo as the Event Storage approach, this means providing a `MongoEventStorageEngine` bean.
+Alternatively you can use the `axon-mongo-spring-boot-starter` together with setting the property `axon.mongo.event-store.enabled` to true, to have the `EventStorageEngine` auto-configured.
 {% endtab %}
 {% endtabs %}